camunda/blog.camunda.org/content/post/2019/02/camunda-modeler-3.0.0-beta.0-released.md

 {{< figure class="teaser no-border" src="file-dropping.png" alt="Easily drag and drop a file inside" caption="Drop a file to open it in the app." >}}

-[Download Camunda Modeler](https://camunda.org/release/camunda-modeler/3.0.0-beta.0/) and start modeling right away.
+[Download the latest beta](https://camunda.org/release/camunda-modeler/3.0.0-beta.2/) and start modeling right away.

 ## BPMN-Only Mode